16 min read

 Here is the script I used to generate partitions vs. throughput data in MapR:

 Increasing throughput capacity and decreasing message latency can often be accomplished simply by adding nodes to your distributed messaging cluster.
-However, doing so costs money and complicates management, so essentially saying that MapR Streams performs better than Kafka is another way of saying that operating a distributed messaging platform can be done with less hardware on MapR than with Kafka.
+However, doing so costs money and complicates management, so essentially saying that MapR Event Store performs better than Kafka is another way of saying that operating a distributed messaging platform can be done with less hardware on MapR than with Kafka.

 However, unless you’re working on applications that scale to extreme lengths, then the challenges you face with Kafka are more likely to be operational rather than performance in nature.
 And this is where the MapR total cost of ownership really shines.